Harshavarma66/Harshavarma66/README.md

-# Hi there! 👋 I'm S. Harshavardhan
+# Hi there! 👋 I'm Sriramula Harshavardhan

 ## About Me
 I am a passionate software development intern and data analyst with a strong foundation in programming.
 I enjoy tackling challenging problems and continuously learning new technologies to enhance my skills.